statechannels/go-nitro/.adr/0011-persistent-storage.md

 - We need to establish some benchmarks so we can understand how the choice of BuntDB affects performance.
 We should especially consider the role of the hub, who could be dealing with a large amount of traffic.
 - We need to establish some tests that simulate a client crashing and see the impact of sync policies.
 We should especially consider the role of the hub, as it will probably be writing to the store more frequently.
+- We should look at mostly deprecating the existing `MemStore` in favour of a store using BuntDB.